DOHMEX/domex-core-/core/delta_law.md

 # 🧮 Domex Delta Law : README

-> **Trustless Liquidity Limits via ZK Proofs – No Tracking, No Surveillance**
+> **Trustless Liquidity Limits via ZK Proofs, No Tracking, No Surveillance**

 ---

 ## 🧭 Overview

-The **Domex Delta Law** is a zero-knowledge-based liquidity fairness protocol that prevents any single actor (wallet, bot, CEX, DAO, etc.) from onboarding more than ±2% of the global liquidity for any trading pair within a defined time window — **without tracking addresses or storing history**.
+The **Domex Delta Law** is a zero-knowledge-based liquidity fairness protocol that prevents any single actor (wallet, bot, CEX, DAO, etc.) from onboarding more than ±2% of the global liquidity for any trading pair within a defined time window,**without tracking addresses or storing history**.

 This is achieved by binding every deposit to a cryptographic vault identity using Poseidon hashing, and enforcing limits entirely through **ZK circuit logic**, not behavior analysis.